 Sleep may sound like it has nothing to do with your body’s ability to metabolize food, but this is quite far from the truth.
 The Sleep Foundation explains how getting enough rest is associated with your body being able to efficiently use energy and how not getting enough of it may lead to worse metabolic health.

 Some people may experience an increased appetite when they lack sleep.
 This is because your body may not be able to regulate its ghrelin and leptin neurotransmitters, which are responsible for hunger and fullness, respectively.
-Studies have also shown that sleep-deprived people have a tendency to crave high-calorie foods and carbohydrates, which may negatively affect their metabolism.
+Studies have also shown that sleep-deprived people tend to crave high-calorie foods and carbohydrates, which may negatively affect their metabolism.
 It also leads to metabolic dysregulation, which means that your metabolism slows down.
 It can also be a cause of insulin resistance.
 Getting enough sleep may be difficult, especially for new moms but it is important to remember to take care of your health as well.
 Try to ask for help from people you trust so you can get ample amounts of rest.